Aayush1879/ChainTech_internship/README.md

-User Authentication and Information Management System This project is a React application.
+User Authentication and Information Management System:

+This project is a React application.
 It provides user authentication functionality, allowing users to register, log in, view their personal information, and update their details.
 The application utilizes MongoDB for data storage.

 Features